blueCat11/kotlinbyexample.github.io/examples/01_introduction/07_Inheritance.md

     class, it must be marked with the `open` modifier.
 2. Kotlin methods are also _final_ by default.
 As with the classes, the `open` modifier allows overriding them.
-3. A class is overriding by following the subclass name with `: SuperclassName()`.
-The empty parentheses `()` indicate an invocation to the default constructor of the superclass.
+3. A class is overridden by following the subclass name with `: SuperclassName()`.
+The empty parentheses `()` indicate an invocation of the default constructor of the superclass.
 4. Overriding methods or attributes requires the `override` modifier.